ChiHaoLu/zkSync-Payment-Minimal-Demo/README.md

 1. Call the Account Factory to deploy new account
 1. Mint stable coin to account
 1. Transfer stable coin and pay the gas fee with Stable Coin Paymaster
+1. Check the system works

+-   Sender transfer the token
+-   Recipient receive the token
+-   Vault(Collection) receive the fee
+-   Paymaster pay the gas fee

 1. Log the transaction information

 ---